 - Q: What is mathematics?
 A: Mathematics is what mathematicians do. - Q: Doesn't mathematics have a problem with this self-reference?
 A: Mathematics always uses self-reference, if not it cannot prove itself. - Q: What is the fundamental concept in mathematics?
-A: The set. - Q: What is a set?
+A: The set. - O: What is a set?
 A: A set is a collection of well-defined elements. - Q: How can a definition be well-defined?
 A: A definition is well-defined through the elements of its corresponding solution set. - Q: Can a set have a set as an element?
 A: No problem - Q: But didn't Russell develop his type-theory to avoid the syntax-errors created by the self-reference when talking about sets of sets?
 A: Mathematics does not believe in type-theory. - Q: When was the concept set invented?
 A: The set was not invented, it was discovered around 1870. - Q: How can 5000 years of mathematics develop without its fundamental concept?
 A: That mathematics is not real mathematics. - Q: Why is the concept set so fundamental?
 A: Because all other mathematical concepts can be defined as examples of sets. - Q: What is the fundamental concept in high school mathematics?
 A: The function. - Q: What is a function?
 A: A function is an example of a set-relation with certain properties. - Q: Is it correct, that the function was invented around 1750?
 A: The year is correct.
 But again, the function was not invented, it was discovered. - Q: Is it correct, that in 1750 a function was defined differently, as a name for a calculation with a variable number, i.e. as an abstraction form examples instead of an example of an abstraction?
-A: Yes, but that function was not a real function, since it was not defined as an example of a set. - Q: Is it correct that all 9 mathematical operations +, -, , /, $^{\land}$, log, d/dx and $^{\int}$ were invented at least 50 years before the function was invented?
-A: Yes, but again they were not invented, they were discovered. - Q: Thank you, I have no further questions.
+A: Yes, but that function was not a real function, since it was not defined as an example of a set. - Q: Is it correct that all 9 mathematical operations +, -, , /, $^{\circ}$, $^{\circ}$ - Q: Thank you, I have no further questions.